TreesAreOP/android-swipe-actions/README.md

 ```

 # Usage
-To get started with the Library you should first implement your own Action or use the implemented delete Action.
+To get started with the library you should first implement your own action or use the implemented delete action.
-This Chapter will show the usage of the delete Action and the usual Workflow to assign the actions to the RecyclerView.
+This chapter will show the usage of the delete action and the usual workflow to assign the actions to the RecyclerView.
-Custom Actions will be described in the respective Chapter ([Custom Actions](#customAction)).
+Custom Actions will be described in the respective chapter ([Custom Actions](#customAction)).

 ## The Delete Action
-The Delete Action can be instantiated like this:
+The delete action can be instantiated like this:
 ```kotlin
 val pendingDeleteAction = DeleteAction(yourRecyclerView, R.id.container)
 val instantDeleteAction = DeleteAction(yourRecyclerView, R.id.container, // necessary